 A local (site-wide) search is a standard UBCMS feature, common on larger or more complex sites.

-To host a search on your UBCMS website, you will first need a 'Search Results' page.
+To host a local site-wide search on your UBCMS website, you will first need a 'Search Results' page.
 Not all site templates have this page, so it may not have been included when your site was first created.

 Once your site has a Search Results page, any author can configure it for you.